vippsas/vipps-ecom-api/vipps-ecom-api.md

   The merchant must keep track of this by checking the Apple App Store and Google Play.

-Because of the above our general recommnendation is to _not use `isApp`, but leave this to Vipps, and let the automatic work for you.
+Because of the above our general recommendation is to _not use `isApp`, but leave this to Vipps, and let the automatic work for you.

 If you do want to use `isApp` the flow is as follows: